petabridge/akka-bootcamp/src/Unit-2/lesson4/README.md

 ![Successful Lesson 4 Output](images/dothis-successful-run4.gif)

+> NOTE: If you're following along using the eBook / .ePub, you won't see the animation.
+[Click here to see it](https://github.com/petabridge/akka-bootcamp/raw/master/src/Unit-2/lesson4/images/dothis-successful-run4.gif).

 Compare your code to the code in the [/Completed/ folder](Completed/) to compare your final output to what the instructors produced.

 ## Great job!